Please enable JavaScript to use CodeHS

 Students will be able to use a variety of coding blocks in a program and explain their function within the program.

-Students will be able to create a digital greeting card with events and loops.
+Students will be able to create an interactive racing game with events, loops, and messages.

 Maze Game Project